You are Here: Home > FAQ's

 TOP

-34. The birth of a mentally retarded child produces immense pressures to all the family members.
+34. The birth of a intellectually disabled child produces immense pressures to all the family members.
 Do all families having such children experience the same ?

 The birth of a child whether disabled or non-disabled is known to produce pressure since it includes adjustments and extra responsibilities for various members of the family.
-However, birth of a mentally retarded child does produce greater pressure on the family because of extra demands of child care, greater financial burden and above all the worry and tension that the child is not normal.
+However, birth of a intellectually disabled child does produce greater pressure on the family because of extra demands of child care, greater financial burden and above all the worry and tension that the child is not normal.

 TOP